jessedesimone/python_package/README.md

 # python_package
-Create and run a python package
+Create and run a python package <br />
+no PyPi upload required